NTSB at scene of deadly Ohio interstate crash involving busload of high school students

 Varansky said classes would be held Wednesday because district officials did not want any students home by themselves.
 Noting “it will not be a typical school day,” he said counselors and support staff from other community organizations would be at the schools to offer assistance.

-All three people in one of the passenger vehicles involved — a teacher and two chaperones for the student trip — were also pronounced dead at the scene.
-They were identified as Dave Kennat, 56, of Navarre; Kristy Gaynor, 39, of Zoar; and Shannon Wigfield, 45, of Bolivar.
+All three people in one of the passenger vehicles involved — a teacher and two parent chaperones for the student trip — were also pronounced dead at the scene.
+They were identified as high school teacher Dave Kennat, 56, of Navarre; Kristy Gaynor, 39, of Zoar, and Shannon Wigfield, 45, of Bolivar.

+Wigfield also served as a teacher at Buckeye Career Center, which offers career-technical education for students as well as adult education courses.
+The center said she was in her 24th year of teaching there and was an English Language Arts instructor who “will be remembered for her loving smile and always positive attitude.”

 The driver of the other passenger vehicle was also taken to a hospital.
 Of the drivers of the commercial vehicles involved, one was taken to a hospital with injuries that were not considered life-threatening and the other was treated at the scene, the highway patrol said.